iluwatar/java-design-patterns/service-locator/README.md

 > The service locator pattern is a design pattern used in software development to encapsulate the processes involved in obtaining a service with a strong abstraction layer.
 This pattern uses a central registry known as the "service locator", which on request returns the information necessary to perform a certain task.
 Proponents of the pattern say the approach simplifies component-based applications where all dependencies are cleanly listed at the beginning of the whole application design, consequently making traditional dependency injection a more complex way of connecting objects.
 Critics of the pattern argue that it is an antipattern which obscures dependencies and makes software harder to test.

-**Programmatic Example**
+## Programmatic Example of Service Locator Pattern in Java

 The Service Locator design pattern is used to abstract the processes involved in obtaining a service.
 It uses a central registry, the "service locator", which returns the necessary information to perform a task upon request.
-This pattern is particularly useful in large-scale applications where services need to be centrally managed and reused.
+This Java design pattern is particularly useful in enterprise Java applications where services need centralized management.

 In this example, we have a `Service` interface and a `ServiceLocator` class.
 The `Service` interface defines the methods that all services must implement.
 The `ServiceLocator` class is responsible for retrieving and caching these services.